 It’s wise to hire a real estate lawyer, with experience in land purchases, to assist with the title search and to represent you at the closing.
 However, an experienced real estate lawyer can be a lot more valuable before you make an offer.
 In particular, a lawyer can help you structure the offer with the right contingencies, and the proper escrow arrangement, to protect you and your earnest money if the property doesn’t meet your needs upon closer inspection.

 An experienced real estate lawyer will also be able to advise you about any clouds on the title, deed restrictions, or zoning issues that may affect your ability to develop the land as planned.
-It’s important to communicate with your lawyer about your particular concerns as every lot and every deal are different and you cannot expect your lawyer to know the particulars about this piece of land or seller.
+It’s important to communicate with your lawyer about how you plan to use the land and any particular concerns about the lot or seller.
+Every lot and every deal is different and you cannot expect your lawyer to know the particulars about this piece of land or seller.
 Are there potential wetlands nearby?
 Access problems?
 Well or septic questions?
-Neighbors using part of your land?
-Better to deal with these now than after you close.
+Neighbors illegally using part of your land?
+Better to deal with these issues now than after you close.

 Your initial deposit, or “earnest money” is a small amount of money put into escrow that signals to the seller that you are making a serious offer.
 The seller has the right to keep the money if you decide to walk away from the deal for a reason not covered in the contract – like you find a better property or just have a change of heart.
 (If you have a valid reason for backing out and the seller is a decent person, he may refund your earnest money anyway, so it’s definitely worth asking).